lydamian/chess-club/brainstorm.md

 Let me explain how this data model works.

-We have users stored in the users table. we can store games which have a one to many relationship with game_players.
+We have users stored in the users table. we can store games which have a many to one relationship with users.
-We are generally using this for a chess ranking app, so 1 game will generally map to two game_players rows where there will be one winner denoted by the game_players.game_result and game_players.colors should be unique.
+Lets say user 1 and user 2 play a chess game then we will create 2 games rows one for user 1 and one for user 2.

 Can we create two users named John Doe and Jane Doe.
 Lets create 3 games between there where john doe wins 1 and jane doe wins 2.
 They should both start at rank 1500, and a game win should update their rank +10 and a loss should decrease there rank -10.